RateGain-logo-Vivid-Lavender

 • Multi-property and multi-brand management

-• Centralised control across regions and portfolios
+• Centralized control across regions and portfolios

-• Connections across direct, OTA, and travel-agency channels
+• Connections across direct, OTA, and travel agency channels

 • Built for high transaction volumes